 When it comes to managing stakeholder engagement, you need to ensure that your processes don’t lead to failure.

-Using spreadsheets increases risk of data errors, duplication and mislaying information.
+Using spreadsheets increases the risk of data errors, duplication and mislaying information.

 Because spreadsheets lack controls, it is very easy for stakeholders’ views and feedback to be altered, even deleted permanently.
 This sort of activity could easily go undetected and creates a window for fraudulent behaviour both from within the business and from outside forces.